Sexual health for women: top facts

 Sex is great, but it can be difficult to figure out how to make it safe, especially if you are a lesbian, bi, or queer woman.

 Catch the flow

 If you are unsure about a partner’s sexual health status, try to prevent the exchange of bodily fluids like vaginal fluids and blood.
-These are the main cause of transferring of infections and diseases.
+These are the main way to transfer infections and diseases.

 To avoid contact, you can use dental dams during anal play and oral sex.
-Make sure you don’t share sex toys or at least wash them before and after sharing.
+Also, please make sure you don’t share sex toys or at least wash them before and after sharing.

 Well, this one is more of a basic hygiene pointer.
 It’s important to have your fingernails trimmed so you don’t hurt your partner while fingering.
 Long nails can cause injury to the delicate walls of the vagina and increase the risk of infections.

 And pain: you only want your partner to let out pleasure-filled screams, right?

 Mark your territory

 While it might feel good to share things like sex toys (dildos, vibrators) with your partner, it is best to have some boundaries here.